nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108163445.png)

 When we land on this page and it provides a hyperlink in the body of text that seems to direct us to a registration panel.
-A comment is made about being able to add a website which is is interesting because it can open doors for attacks like stored XSS.
+A comment is made about being able to add a website which is quite interesting because it can open doors for attacks like stored XSS.
 Let's click on the hyperlink and see what's going on here.

 ![](Screenshots/Pasted_image_20260108163600.png)